owulveryck/blog/content/post/test.md

 This was my first POC.
 Then I realized that I could run all of this in the browser.

-I first created a table and gave every cell an ID: `ttt0 ... ttt8`.
+I first created a table to represent the board.
+I gave every cell an ID: `ttt0 ... ttt8`.

 Within my GO/Wasm code, I added an EventListener to trigger a callback when a click on a cell is made: